Business credit policy

 If you have been notified of a pending disconnection or have been disconnected, and your payment to SRP to continue service or reinstate service following disconnection is returned by your financial institution, your service will be disconnected without further notice.

 If a customer has two or more returned payments in 12 months, we will designate the customer and all active electric accounts for the customer as cash-only.
-Payment will then need to be made with cash, a cashier's check or a money order until the account no longer has a cash-only status.
+Payment will then need to be made with cash, a cashier’s check, wire transfer or a money order until the account no longer has a cash-only status.
 Assessment of an additional deposit may also occur.

 Customer Communication Services, CUB363